meltoner/agrofelis/components/vehicle-lidar/readme.md

 ![servo](_figures/vehicle-lidar-06-servo.jpg)

-The top bracket of the servo is installed on a 70 mm X 70 mm 4 mm plywood plate, as seen in the image below.
+The top bracket of the servo is installed on a 70 mm X 70 mm 4mm plywood plate, as seen in the image below.

 ![top-plate](_figures/vehicle-lidar-07-top-plate.jpg)